 Sign up by completing the online enrollment form.
 The Program Manager will contact you shortly after receiving the form to register you for courses.
 You may sign up any time throughout the year, and courses may be taken in any sequence.
 A course schedule is available online.

-Courses are 8 weeks (for 1.0 CU course) or 3 weeks (for a 0.5 CU course) long.
-Students spend about 8–12 hours/week on coursework.
+Courses are typically 8 weeks long.
+Students spend about 9–12 hours/week on coursework.
 This includes time both in and outside of class: reading articles, working on assignments, taking quizzes, watching lecture videos, etc.

 There will be a weekly interactive session with the faculty member, some of which will be live one-hour videoconferences scheduled at a specific time.
 The schedule for live video sessions will be distributed ahead of time, and recordings of these sessions will be made available.
 Otherwise, class materials (lecture videos, readings, etc.) are available on-demand within the course start and end dates.